Joseph Giglio

-Joseph Giglio (born September 12, 1954) is an american politician, who is serving as a member of the New York State Assembly since 2005.
+Joseph Giglio (born September 12, 1954) is an American politician, who served as a member of the New York State Assembly from 2005 through 2024.
 He first represented the 149th district from 2005 until 2012, before being redistricted to the 148th district in 2013.

 Early life and education

 Giglio was born on September 12, 1954, in Buffalo, New York.
 He received an associate degree at Hilbert College and a bachelor's degree from the University at Buffalo.

 Political career

 Early political career

 Giglio served as a special assistant to then-New York State Attorney General Dennis Vacco, as an employee of the Cattaraugus County Sheriff's Department.
 Following this, Giglio served as Deputy Inspector General.
 As Deputy Inspector, he conducted investigations of alleged criminal activity, fraud, and abuse.

 New York State Assembly

 Elections

 Giglio was elected to the New York State Assembly after defeating Cattaraugus County legislator Carmen Vecchiarella in a special election on June 28, 2005.
 He won re-election in 2006 over Cattaraugus County legislator Linda Witte and again in 2008 over Allegany County supervisor Patrick Eaton.
 He was re-elected again in 2010, defeating Travis Lecceadone.